Syeda-Mahjabin-Proma/Catch_The_Diamond/README.md

 * **Simple Controls**

-  * Smooth left and right movement with keyboard and on-screen buttons.
+  * Smooth left and right movement with keyboard and on screen buttons.

 * **Custom Rendering**